 September Events

-Mountain View Public library offers many special events to area children at our three branches.
+Mountain View Public library offers many special events for the children of Claremont at our three branches.
 Attending one of these activities is a wonderful way to promote a love of reading that will last a lifetime.

 Meet the Author

 This month’s Meet the Author guest is Isabelle Saunders, author of Splendid Dreams.
 She will read her story, answer questions, and sign copies of the book.
-Ms. Saunders will be at the Main Library on September 23 at 7:00 p.m.
+Ms. Saunders will appear at the Main Library on September 23 at 7:00 p.m.
 All ages are welcome to attend.

 Toddler Story Time